 In addition, we had the opportunity to donate a cabin corner bar to a care home in Birmingham.
 Some of members of staff attended the launch party and it was a touching moment when our small contribution was met with laughter and joy from the recipients.

 Environmental concerns are something that should be considered in all areas.
 In the last few decades, the exploitation of our planet and degradation of our environment has gone up at an alarming rate, thus the importance of an eco-friendly ethos and sustainability within a company is vital, even the smallest of changes will contribute towards making an impact in saving our planet.

-We appreciate that the nature of our company may contribute towards environmental concerns.
 As a wooden garden building manufacturer and supplier, we try our best to reduce environmental issues that are in our control.
-Wherever we can, we adopt eco-friendly practices throughout various stages of our business.
+Where we can, we adopt eco-friendly practices throughout various stages of our business.

-As if that wasn't enough, wherever possible we offer eco-friendly ways to deliver our timber products to you!
+We also offer eco-friendly ways to deliver our timber products to you.
 When choosing a delivery date for your garden building make sure you spot the "Eco-Delivery" sign at the bottom of a proposed delivery date.

 Our Eco Delivery means we add your delivery when our vehicle is already going to your area.
 Therefore, your delivery will leave the lowest possible carbon footprint to the environment.